jean-pierreBoth/coreset/Results.md

 The results are slightly better in the fashion case with 2.6% of overestimation of the cost compared with par_fastermap.
 The results are, on the average less than 5% above the reference cost obtained by par_fastermap, and within 8% at 3 std deviations.

-The Normalized Mutual Information between the coreset classification and the Faster_pam algorithm is:
+The Normalized Mutual Information (*sqrt version*) between the coreset classification and the Faster_pam algorithm is:
  - For the Digits case : 0.49 +- 0.035
  - For the Fashion case : 0.72 +- 0.05